Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 Proposed Action and Alternatives

-Pursuant to the National Environmental Policy Act (NEPA), the Department of the Air Force (DAF) prepared a Draft Environmental Impact Statement (EIS) to analyze the potential environmental effects associated with:
+Pursuant to the National Environmental Policy Act (NEPA), the Department of the Air Force (DAF) prepared a Final Environmental Impact Statement (EIS) to analyze the potential environmental effects associated with:

 • • The DAF’s authorization of the redevelopment of Space Launch Complex (SLC)-6 to support Falcon 9 and Falcon Heavy operations, including launch and landing at Vandenberg Space Force Base (VSFB);